appcelerator-developer-relations/appc-sample-ti500/docs/WatchSession.md

 ## Final notes

 * You can change the Watch App's name later in Xcode via *Ti 5.0.0 > Targets > Ti 5.0.0 WatchApp > General > Identity > Display Name*.
+* You have to manage the icons for the Watch App yourself via the Xcode project's [asset catalog](../extensions/Ti 5.0.0/Ti 5.0.0 WatchApp/Assets.xcassets/AppIcon.appiconset).
+You can use the [TiCons CLI]() or [Website](http://ticons.fokkezb.nl/) to generate these.
 * Currently our templates are in Objective-C but it will work similar in Swift.
 We might add Swift templates later ([TIMOB-19455](https://jira.appcelerator.org/browse/TIMOB-19455)).

 ## Links